Try Semrush

 Email marketing guide – Update tweet

-Which led to an influx of visitors that didn’t see my guide the first time around.
+Which led to an influx of visitors over a period of time who didn’t see my guide when it was first published.

 You can also promote your old content to email subscribers.